queryverse/Query.jl/docs/src/experimental.md

 of any of the four sorting commands as their `source`, otherwise they have the same syntax as the `@orderby` and `@orderby_descending` commands.

+### The `@groupjoin` command

+The `@groupjoin` command has the form `@groupjoin(outer, inner, outer_selector, inner_selector, result_selector)`.
+`outer` and `inner` can be any source that can be queried. `outer_selector` and `inner_selector` must be an anonymous function that extracts the value from the outer and inner source respectively on which the join should be run.
+The `result_selector` must be an anonymous function that takes two arguments, first the element from the `outer` source, and second an array of those elements from the second source that are grouped together.

+### The `@join` command

+The `@join` command has the form `@join(outer, inner, outer_selector, inner_selector, result_selector)`.
+`outer` and `inner` can be any source that can be queried. `outer_selector` and `inner_selector` must be an anonymous function that extracts the value from the outer and inner source respectively on which the join should be run.
+The `result_selector` must be an anonymous function that takes two arguments.
+It will be called for each element in the result set, and the first argument will hold the element from the outer source and the second argument will hold the element from the inner source.

+### The `@mapmany` command

+The `@mapmany` command has the form `@mapmany(source, collection_selector, result_selector)`.
+`source` can be any source that can be queried. `collection_selector` must be an anonymous function that takes one argument and returns a collection.
+`result_selector` must be an anonymous function that takes two arguments.
+It will be applied to each element of the intermediate collection.

 ## The `..` syntax

 The syntax `a..b` is translated into `map(i->i.b, a)` in any query